Prompt Library · 36 prompts

 Write a job application

 A cover letter that sounds like you — not a CV robot.
-Connected to what they're actually looking for.
+Linked to what they are actually looking for.

 Career